logo

 Category Error Message / Symptom Possible Cause Resolution / Fix

-Image & Pull pull access denied Wrong image name or private image Check image name (nature9/syncloop or nature9/syncloop-community); run docker login if private
+Image & Pull pull access denied Wrong image name or private image Check image name (nature9/syncloop); run docker login if private

 manifest not found Image tag or architecture not available Use correct tag (latest); specify --platform linux/amd64 if needed